Design (DES)

 DES 4625.
 Storyboarding.
 Units: 3

 Research, concept development, planning, and prototyping for design projects across applications, media, and platforms.
-Two hours of discussion and two hours of activity.
+Two hours of discussion and three hours of activity.
 Materials fee required.

-Introduction to design techniques and capabilities of solid modeling using mechanical design software.
-A broad introduction to 2D and 3D Computer-Aided Design (CAD) and modeling with a focus on object and product applications, major CAD commands and user interface, part drawings, assembly modeling, basic motion, and stress analysis.
+Introduction to design techniques and capabilities of solid modeling using hands-on fabrication techniques and mechanical design software.
+A broad introduction to physical product development and 3D Computer-Aided Design (CAD) techniques with a focus on object and product applications, part drawings, assembly modeling, basic motion, and stress analysis.
 Projects include part modeling using sketches, constraints, and dimensions.
-Two hours of discussion and two hours of activity.
+Two hours of discussion and three hours of activity.
 Materials fee required.

 DES 4825.
 3D Animation.
 Units: 3